The Deal (Seinfeld): Production

 Series co-creator Larry David wrote the episode, which was directed by Tom Cherones.
-Since the start of the show, NBC executives, especially Warren Littlefield, had been pressuring the writing staff to get Jerry and Elaine back together.
+Since the start of the show, NBC executives, especially Warren Littlefield, had pressured the writing staff to get Jerry and Elaine back together.
 Larry David had been against this idea from the start.
-However, brainstorming for an episode idea, he remembered he had once made a deal with a woman to have a purely physical relationship, which he thought "would make a really funny show, even if they had never [told us to get Jerry and Elaine back together]".
-Though Jerry and Elaine are still in a relationship at the end of the episode, they are no longer together by the end of the season.
-This was because "The Deal" was the last episode filmed for the season, but like most of the episodes in the second season, it was aired out of order.
-Jerry and Elaine are not together, however, by the start of the third season.
-Seinfeld and David decided that they had satisfied the NBC executives and went back to the original format.
+However, brainstorming for an episode idea, he remembered he had once made a deal with a woman to have a purely physical relationship, which he thought worthy of an episode, outside pressure or not.
+Later-aired season two episodes do not address Jerry and Elaine getting back together, since the season was aired largely out of order, with "The Deal" being the last episode made.
+They are also no longer together by season three, as Seinfeld and David decided that they had satisfied the NBC executives; on tour during production hiatus, Seinfeld also polled audience members about keeping the couple together, receiving a resounding "no".
 Seinfeld and David have also noted that "The Deal" is the only Seinfeld episode ever to contain sincere emotions, during the scene in which Jerry and Elaine discuss the ending of their physical relationship.

 On February 25, 1991, the table-read of the episode was held, subsequent filming occurred at CBS Studio Center in Studio City, Los Angeles, California three days later.
 "The Deal" is the first episode in which Elaine's apartment is shown.
 During rehearsals controversy arose over how Jerry and Elaine would sit during their "this and that" conversation.
 Several producers believed that, as the scene was intimate, the two should sit close together.
 David, however, believed the discussion was more of a transaction than an intimate scene and felt that Jerry and Elaine should sit farther apart.
 On audio commentary recorded for the Seinfeld: Volume 1 DVD set, David commented that when he showed his idea of the scene, "I remember everybody saying 'there's no heat, there's no heat', and I said, that's the point, there's not supposed to be any".
 David and producer Andrew Scheinman got into a big argument over the issue, which David eventually won.

 Aside from showing Elaine's apartment for the first time, "The Deal" also marks the first appearance of Elaine's roommate Tina, who had been mentioned in earlier episodes.
 Siobhan Fallon was cast in the role; she would reprise the character two more times, in season three's "The Truth" and in the season five finale "The Opposite".
 Norman Brenner, who worked as Richards' stand-in on the show for all its nine seasons, appears as an extra, working in the store George and Jerry visit to look for a gift for Elaine.